knice/inquiry.ucsc.edu/source/_articles/2022-23/if-genes-could-talk.md

 ## Seeing differences ##

+{% include_relative sidebars/coming-to-terms.html classes="right" bgcolor="#f1f1f1" %}
 The genomic science advances enabling scientists to study ancient DNA and help endangered animals also have vast promise to improve human health, said [**Benedict Paten**](https://engineering.ucsc.edu/people/benedict), associate professor of biomolecular engineering and associate director of the [UCSC Genomics Institute](https://genomics.ucsc.edu/).
-{% include_relative sidebars/coming-to-terms.html classes="left" bgcolor="#f1f1f1" %}Some of that promise is clearcut.
+Some of that promise is clearcut.
 For example, as [reported](https://www.nejm.org/doi/full/10.1056/NEJMc2112090) in February 2022 in the *New England Journal of Medicine*, Paten and collaborators showed that rapid sequencing of the entire genomes of critically ill patients uncovered genetic variations that impacted the treatment of five of the dozen subjects enrolled in the study.
 But other implications are less straightforward.
 Understanding human genetic evolution, Paten said, can shed light on how today's diversity arose and how it impacts human health, which could help address the increasingly acknowledged---yet quite elusive---problem of systemic racial bias in medicine.

 Paten chairs the Genome Alignment and Annotation Committee of the [Vertebrate Genomes Project](https://vertebrategenomesproject.org/), a group of more than 150 scientists, each with their own funding, [aiming to collaboratively sequence](https://www.hhmi.org/news/project-to-read-genomes-of-all-70000-vertebrate-species-reports-first-discoveries?utm_source=twitter&utm_medium=social&utm_content=100002026866726&utm_campaign=hhmi-campaign) at least one genome from 66,000 vertebrate species, including mammals, birds, reptiles, amphibians, and fish.
 Like Shapiro and Green, Paten is not only interested in the stand-alone genomes of single species, but how these genomes compare and have evolved and diverged over time.
 "On their own, genomes can be incredibly interesting but they're also snapshots in time in a long evolutionary history," Paten said.
 Comparing the genomes of different species can reveal new genes and proteins that could lead to the discovery and development of a broad range of innovative items, from medicines to adhesives or even electronics, said Paten.
 "Every species contains unique genes that can be powerful in terms of understanding biology and giving us new tools."